kstenerud/streamux/streamux-specification.md

 #### Payload

 The payload field contains sub-fields with message-specific information (if any).
-If encryption is used, this field (and any padding) must be encrypted as soon as it is possible to do so (after negotiating encryption parameters).
+If encryption is used, this field (and any padding) should be encrypted as soon as it is possible to do so (after negotiating encryption parameters).

 #### Padding